sashetophizika/hyprscratch/README.md

 The program doesn't use Hyprland's special workspace, it uses workspace 42.
 If  you want to spawn a scratchpad on startup, spawn it there.

 There are some bugs and I blame Hyprland for most.
-I have noticed Thunar refusing to float and most windows not spawing in the center the first time they are spawned in a session.
+I have noticed most windows not spawing in the center the first time they are spawned in a session.